GerardGascon/gerardgascon.github.io/_jams/2022-09-24-Mr-Flurfels-and-Catarina-y-la-tarta-perdida.md

 ---
+emoji: 🎂
-title: "🎂 Mr. Flurfels & Catarina y la tarta perdida"
+title: "Mr. Flurfels & Catarina y la tarta perdida"
 image: "flurfels.png"
 release: 2022
 description: A game developed for the Indie Spain Jam 2022 about solving a mystery through time of a cake that went missing.